gidikraft/SimpleBlogApp/README.md

-# SimpleNewsPostApp
+# SimpleBlogPostApp

 # Problem Description

-Using the endpoints found here https://newsapi.org build a simple application that shows a list of local news post and then a single post page.
+Using the endpoints found here https://jsonplaceholder.typicode.com build a simple application that shows a list of post and then a single post page with comments, you should be able to add new comment.
 Build a nice UI and the home page should have a search/filter field.
-You should use ROOM to save post.
+You should also have a page to create a new post

+# Implementation 1:

+Use MVC architecture

-# Implementation
+# Implementation 2:

 Use MVVM architecture